kj89/testnet_manuals/hypersign/gentx/README.md

   <img height="100" height="auto" src="https://user-images.githubusercontent.com/50621007/189590189-369a8e4d-97a6-4c1e-97cc-6a9586c3697e.png">
 </p>

-# Generate rebus mainnet gentx
+# Generate hypersign testnet gentx

 ## Setting up vars
 Here you have to put name of your moniker (validator) that will be visible in explorer